petrvanblokland/DesignDesignSpace/Program2018.md

 This workshop offers an overview and the development of sketching techniques for graphic designers, typographers and typdesigners using a mixture of physical sketching and coding.
 Focus of the workshop is to give students enough options and directions to develop themselves further.

-*Online workshops build up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*
+*Online workshops builds up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*

 ## *Design Design Space*
 ### What is it?